CandlePlatforms/devdocs/docs/validate/validator/core-components/staking.md

 image: https://matic.network/banners/matic-network-16x9.png
 ---

-For Polygon Network, any participant can be qualified to become a Polygon's validator by running a full node to earn rewards and collect transaction fees.
-To ensure the good participation by validators, they lock up some of their MATIC tokens as a stake in the ecosystem.
+For Candle Network, any participant can be qualified to become a Candle's validator by running a full node to earn rewards and collect transaction fees.
+To ensure the good participation by validators, they lock up some of their CNDL tokens as a stake in the ecosystem.

-Validators in Polygon Network are selected via an on-chain auction process which happens at regular intervals.
+Validators in Candle Network are selected via an on-chain auction process which happens at regular intervals.

 A validator has two addresses an owner address and a signer address.
 The staking is done with the owner address.